ValeMel/stylegan/README.md

 The other player model is a generator.
 It is just specified the characteristics of the desired output and it produces it.
 Its objective is to produce an image as real-looking as possible and thus deceiving the discriminator.

-The competition can be formalized by a minimax game with a value function reflecting the binary cross-entropy and the sochasticity of the process.
+The competition can be formalized in technical terms by a minimax game with a value function reflecting the binary cross-entropy and the sochasticity of the process.

-On top of this GAN architecture, StyleGAN enabled to build an image as a hierarchical synthesis.
+On top of this GAN architecture, StyleGAN enabled to build an image as a hierarchical synthesis of various layers of details of an image.
 The point is to control the various aspects of the desired output image at various resolution levels.
-It was enabled by disentanglement.
+It was enabled by

+. disentanglement.
 Disentanglement was obtained among others through progressively growing GANs with finer resolution (from coarse features like pose, and overall color, to face shape, or hair, stubble, freckles)

+. start generation from a constant and not a random variable.
+Noise is introduced in StyleGAN* at other levels.
+. integrate the learning into a mapping network and inserting performing affine scaling and biasing of Adaptive Instance normalization on top at various levels and in each layer